gasparl/citapp_mobile/README.md

 **No-target RT-CIT**: the same as the enhanced RT-CIT, but with no target items.
 (For details, see Lukács & Ansorge, 2019.)

-The CIT version version can be chosen under the SETTINGS tab, among various other options.
+The RT-CIT version can be chosen under the SETTINGS tab, among various other options.

 ### Item Selection and Image Items